 In 2012, Julie Mannell was awarded a fellowship position at the Summer Literary Seminars in Vilnius, Lithuania.

-In 2013 Mannell won the Lionel Shapiro Award for Excellency in Creative Writing and the Mona Adilman Poetry Prize.
+In 2013, Mannell won the Lionel Shapiro Award for Excellency in Creative Writing and the Mona Adilman Poetry Prize.
 She was also nominated for the 2014 Journey Prize and in 2015 was awarded the Constance Rooke/HarperCollins Scholarship for Creating Writing by University of Guelph's MFA Creative Writing Program.
 During her stint as guest editor at The Town Crier in January 2016, Mannell wrote the three part viral essay "Small Town Asshole" to much critical acclaim.
 More recently, she was named one of the top 30 poets under 30 by In/Words Magazine and her short story "Today is Cool" was the most-read story in Joyland Magazine in 2017.

 Julie Mannell is the Founder of The McGill Creative Writing Society.
-She facilitated weekly workshops for three years and organized panels with authors and editors from places like n+1 magazine.
+In this role, she facilitated weekly workshops for three years and organized panels with authors and editors from places like n+1 magazine.

 She has two forthcoming novels tentatively titled little girls and Weekending in India.
 As well as a book of poetry, Not Nice.
 Julie Mannell is represented by The Robert Lecker Agency.